Farm Subsidy Reform: What the Data Shows About Fixing American Agriculture

 Problem 1: Extreme Payment Concentration

 The top 10% of recipients collect nearly three-fourths of all farm subsidy dollars.
 Meanwhile, 69% of American farms receive nothing.
 The system doesn't support “farmers” broadly — it supports the largest agricultural operations.
-The small vs. large farm gap continues to widen.
+The small vs. large farm gap continues to widen with each Farm Bill cycle.

 Problem 2: Emergency Spending Growth

 Emergency and disaster programs have gone from supplemental to dominant.
-Trade war bailouts, COVID relief, and recurring disaster payments now exceed traditional program spending in many years.
+Spending surged from $6.35B in 2017 to $38.73B in 2020 — a 6.1× increase driven by trade war bailouts and COVID relief.
 These programs bypass normal authorization and lack the scrutiny of Farm Bill programs.

 Problem 3: Program Proliferation